BC Tourism and Hospitality Employment Tracker

 Key Takeaways:

-• More than half of the leading occupations are still experiencing lower employment levels compared to their pre-COVID employment levels in 2019.
-However, employment in some leading occupations such Human resources and business service professionals; Transportation officers and controllers; Support occupations in accommodation, travel and amusement services; Other transport equipment operators and related maintenance workers remain higher than their 2019 levels.
+- More than half of the leading occupations are still experiencing lower employment levels compared to their pre-COVID employment levels in 2019.
+However, employment in some leading occupations such as Athletes, Coaches, Referees and Related Occupations; Chefs and Cooks; Support occupations in accommodation, travel and amusement services; Other transport equipment operators and related maintenance workers remain higher than their 2019 levels.
 Care must be used in interpreting the data given that the Coefficient of Variation for each of the reported occupations is from 20% to well over 35%.

-• Although employment levels among all four Tourism and Hospitality industry sectors have been impacted by COVID-19, leading occupations in Food and Beverage Services have recovered 98% of the pre-COVID-19 level, while occupations in Travel and Accommodation Services have recovered 109% of the pre-COVID levels.
+- Although employment levels among all four Tourism and Hospitality sectors have been impacted by COVID-19, leading occupations in Food and Beverage Services have recovered 83% of the pre-COVID-19 level, while occupations in Travel and Accommodation Services have recovered 67% of the pre-COVID levels.

 Chart 4 shows employment levels broken down by leading occupations (in 3-digits NOCs) for each Tourism and Hospitality sector in BC Users can select data for each sector at the right-hand side of the chart.
 Users may also compare employment data across multiple sectors for any selected occupation.
 This chart also provides an option to show year over year changes in employment levels of a sector’s leading occupations.
 This provides a comparison of pre and post pandemic employment levels in selected occupations and sectors.
 This option is available by selecting Across Years under Display.